Allan1/developer-workflow/README.md

 # Developer workflow

 This guide tries to define an effective workflow for software development.
-It makes use o TDD and Trunk-based development.
+It makes use of TDD and Trunk-based development.

 ## Premisses
 * To be able to quickly deviler well tested code, adopt small tasks.